 Student clubs exist to give participants opportunities to develop interests and skills in many different activities.
 Clubs increase conviviality among students and a sense of pride in AUCA.
 Participation in club activities can also sharpen a student’s knowledge and experience in a particular area of expertise.
-Active involvement demonstrates to prospective employers’ commitment to extra-curricular responsibilities.
+Active involvement demonstrates prospective employers’ commitment to extra-curricular responsibilities.

 Clubs are recognized and registered through the Student Life Office.
-In order to register a new club, students must get an application form from Student Life Officer and return the completed form with the electronic version.
+In order to register for a new club, students must get an application form from Student Life Officer and return the completed form with the electronic version.
 A club can be started by a student, faculty, or staff member.
 Clubs may request money from the Student Senate budget.

 How to Start a New Club?

 In order to register a new club, you need to come and see the Student Life Officer or write an e-mail, requesting an application form for clubs.
 She/He will send you an application form for clubs.
 In this form, you need to answer the following questions and send them to the e-mail: firstname.lastname@example.org

 - The main coordinator/leader?
 (Name, department, ID, phone number, and email address);

 - Name, departments, phone numbers (optional), and email addresses of the members (should be more than three);